JetBrains/guide/site/java/tutorials/writing-junit5-tests/multiple-assertions/index.md

 title: Multiple Assertions
 topics: []
 author: hs
-subtitle: Managing the situation where you have to check more than one assertion
+subtitle: Managing the situation where you have to check more than one assertion.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/we3zJE3hlWE?start=513"
 ---